Jamiebullock87/react-strapi-template/README.md

+A Barebones template for a react app to use with apollo, graphql and strapi cms.

 # How to use this

 This is to help quickly get started when building a new strapi based react app with apollo and graphql.